Travel & Accommodation

 - Explore 16 towns, villages and cities

-Eat, drink and be merry during a festive Bavarian evening on your ship featuring traditional food and entertainment.
+- Enjoy a festive Bavarian evening on your ship with traditional food and entertainment

 Map & Itinerary

 - Prices include transfers, port charges and tipping

 - Low or high water levels may cause disruption to cruising